'Gross negligence': $30,000 fine for not paying Hawke's Bay vineyard workers

 Fretton paid a total of $9293 to Swarbrick as a "donation".

-Some of the money was distributed to the members of the group as "allowances" and used to cover their accommodation costs, but were a drastic short of the minimum standards the workers were entitled to.
+Some of the money was distributed to the members of the group as "allowances" and used to cover their accommodation costs, but were drastically short of the minimum standards the workers were entitled to.

 The Labour Inspectorate estimated that ICM owed $31,000 in unpaid wages and holiday pay to the 12 workers.